-1986 Comprehensive Plan and Penn State Data Center
+\ 1986 Comprehensive Plan, Penn State Data Center, US Census

-By looking at Table 2.7, one can see that significant growth pressures on the Township are occurring on the eastern bordering municipalities, including North Strabane, Cecil and South Strabane Townships.
-All of these municipalities are close to 1-79 and/or have closer proximity to Allegheny County and its growth centers.
-Already built-up areas, such as Houston and Canonsburg Borough, experienced population declines as did the more rural Townships of Canton and Mount Pleasant.
+By looking at this table, one can see that significant growth pressures on the Township are occurring on the eastern bordering municipalities, including North Strabane, Cecil and South Strabane Townships.
+All of these municipalities are close to I-79 and/or have closer proximity to Allegheny County and its growth centers.
+Already built-up areas such as Houston and Canonsburg Borough experienced population declines as did the more rural Canton Township.
 Chartiers already has experienced additional residential development and will continue to do so as the pressure to build new homes in the region continues.
-The Township's close proximity to the Meadow Lands Racetrack and Casino, the Tanger Outlets and the commercial development of Trinity Point and the Foundry will present additional development pressures.
-This growth has and will continue to happen; it is up to the Township to ensure that it occurs in a viable and controlled way.
+The Township's close proximity to the Meadow Lands Racetrack and Casino, the Tanger Outlets and the commercial development of Trinity Point and the Foundry continue to present additional development pressures.